btcguide/btcguide.github.io/_pages/setup-wallets/paper.md

 ## Calculate 24th Word and Other Seed Data

+**Warning: this is the highest risk step in our multisig scheme**, but you only have to do it once.
+Follow the instructions closely, and consider hardening your security by using techniques described in [the advanced section](paper-advanced).

+Options A and B are currently the best choices (though far from ideal).
+Advanced users will find more CLI options in [the advanced section](paper-advanced).

 **Turn off (and unplug) your internet access before performing these steps.**
 **Do not save the result to your hard drive (write it down on paper only), and restart your computer before restoring internet access.**

-Options A and B are currently the best choices (though far from ideal).
-Advanced users will find more CLI options in [the advanced section](paper-advanced).

 #### Option A - Seedpicker GUI
 [Seedpicker currently requires a CLI script to supplement it](https://github.com/merland/seedpicker/issues/23), so we're using option B exclusively (an electrum script that does everything in one step).